urbanairship/aerostat/README.rst

 responsible for making sure that EC2 and Aerostat's database agree on which instances are alive.
 Having a running MongoDB server is a prerequisite for using Aerostat.

-Optionally, Aerostat can also store information about configuration files for your services.
-It can be configured to sync with a shared git repository, and distribute configuration files based on metadata files stored in the repo for each config.

 .. contents::
     :local: